kammitama5/kammitama5.github.io/_posts/2017-4-12-Wednesday.md

 ## Today I learned:

+- Got Matlab Live Editor up and running.
+Really great tool!
+- Started learning how to properly write LaTeX.
+I've written a bit before on my own, but very sloppily.
+Writing great LaTeX is very important to me, based on my interests and my mentors.
+It's one of the skills I'd love to learn over the course of my life, and a tool and a mindset that I think will make me a better programmer in general.

+## Things to get done:

 - Working on C++ lab -> Linked List implementation (not due until 4/ 18)

 - Start Matlab/Programming for correctness